warpdotdev/docs/features/ssh.md

 ## Troubleshooting
 ### channel 2: open failed: connect failed: open failed
-If you're seeing these errors, you likely have some config on your server (usually in `/etc/ssh/sshd_config`) preventing Warp's ControlMaster connection from working.
+If you're seeing these errors, you may have some config on your server (usually in `/etc/ssh/sshd_config`) preventing Warp's ControlMaster connection from working.
 In this state, completions that require information from your remote host won't work and your history also won't work.

-The following options are known to interfere:
-* `AllowTcpForwarding no`
-* `PermitOpen`
-* `MaxSessions`

-You should ensure that:
-1. `AllowTcpForwarding` is `yes`, commented out, or not present.
+You should ensure that `MaxSessions` is either commented out or is at least `2`.
-2. `PermitOpen` is `any`, commented out, or not present.
-3. `MaxSessions` is sufficiently high for your usage.

 Write access in `/etc/ssh/` typically requires sudo access.
 After any edits, you'd also need to restart the `sshd` daemon.